-One of my absolute favourite outdoor activities is cycling and walking through nature.
-De Veluwe is perfect for this as it very wide and diverse, so renting a bike is the perfect way to see as much of the area as possible.
-I love to cycle around without hurry and several stops along the way for a picnic, small bench break or just chill on a blanket together completely surrounded by nature.
+One of my absolute favourite outdoor activities is cycling and walking in nature.
+De Veluwe is perfect for this!
+It's very wide and diverse, so renting a bike is the perfect way to see as much of the area as possible.
+I prefer slow cycling with several stops along the way for a picnic, small bench break or just chill on a blanket together, completely surrounded by nature.

-But also pass by farmhouses, small towns and have lunch or drinks at one of the many unique restaurants in the quaint villages around the Veluwe, which represent Dutch heritage so well.
+I also really enjoy passing by farmhouses, small towns, and to have lunch or drinks at one of the many unique restaurants in the quaint villages around the Veluwe, which represent our Dutch heritage so well.

 2. Visit the Dutch summer palace; Paleis het Loo in Apeldoorn

 Built by King Willem III in the 1600’s to impress nobility and inspired by Versailles in Paris this summer palace is a stunner!
 Home to the Dutch royal families until 1962 the palace is now open to the public as a state museum, listed among the top 100 Dutch heritage sights.

 Although I've lived in the Netherlands my whole life I never visited this place before and was amazed by the beauty of the palace from both the front-and backside, and especially by the imposing gardens.
 How can you not feel like royalty looking out over these magnificent gardens?

 Designed with perfect symmetry, several fountains, basins, parterres and statues these gardens are often called the ‘’Dutch Versailles’’ which is recognizable and can be clearly seen in these pictures.